NightClover-code/url-shortener/README.md

 - Receive an error message when the `form` is submitted if:
   - The `input` field is empty
 - Receive custom messages based on the link they enter (unvalid link, already shortened etc...)
+- Create an account and sign up
+- Login with popular services (google, facebook...) or with their account
+- See the links they had shortened when they login

 ## Giving Feedback